Sonny Callahan: Work and politics

 Callahan would never face another contest nearly that close.
 He was unopposed for reelection in 1986, a year that was far more difficult for Republicans at the national level.
 He easily defeated underfunded Democratic challengers for the House seat in 1988, 1992, 1994, and 1996.
 He ran unopposed in 1990 and 1998, and faced only a Libertarian challenger in 2000.
 The Democrats have never come reasonably close to winning the seat since Callahan's initial run; indeed, the 1984 contest is the only time since the GOP began its current run in the seat that a Democrat has managed even 40 percent of the vote.
 However, conservative Democrats continued to hold a number of state and local offices in the district well into the 1990s.

+Callahan voted against the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+Despite his vote against it, President Ronald Reagan signed it into law on April 28, 1988.

 When the Republicans won control of Congress in 1994, Callahan became the chairman of the House Appropriations Subcommittee on Foreign Operations, Export Financing and Related Programs.
 Callahan had voted against numerous foreign aid bills before taking the chairmanship, and he remained skeptical of foreign aid.
 In 1998 it became known that Callahan was speaking by phone with President Bill Clinton during one of the President's first sexual encounters with aide Monica Lewinsky.
 In 2001, Callahan became the chairman of the Energy and Water Development subcommittee.

 Callahan retired from the House in 2003.
 His chief of staff, Jo Bonner, won the election to replace Callahan, receiving huge support from both Callahan and Edwards.